galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-assignment/tutorial.md

 # Hands on: estimating species abundance

-A "simple and worthwile addition to Kraken for better abundance estimates" (xxx cite: benchmarking metagenomic tools for taxonomic classification; Ye et al) is called Bracken (Bayesian Reestimation of Abundance after Classification with Kraken).
+A "simple and worthwile addition to Kraken for better abundance estimates" {% cite Ye.2019 %} is called Bracken (Bayesian Reestimation of Abundance after Classification with Kraken).
 Instead of only using proportions of classified reads, it takes a probabilistic approach to generate final abundance profiles.
-It works by re-distributing reads in the taxonomic tree: "Reads assigned to nodes above the species level are distributed down to the species nodes, while reads assigned at the strain level are re-distributed upward to their parent species." (xxx cite Bracken paper)
+It works by re-distributing reads in the taxonomic tree: "Reads assigned to nodes above the species level are distributed down to the species nodes, while reads assigned at the strain level are re-distributed upward to their parent species." {% cite Lu.2017 %}

 > ### {% icon hands_on %} Hands-on: estimate species abundance with Bracken xxx
 >